Laurence Swain MBACP [Accred] UKRCP Counsellor/Psychotherapist

-I am a highly experienced 'integrative' counsellor/psychotherapist accredited by the BACP.
+Hi.
+I am a professionally qualified, experienced 'integrative' counsellor/psychotherapist registered and accredited by the BACP.
 As an integrative counsellor I have a broad understanding of most of the main therapeutic models.
 This means that I can tailor the therapy to suit the unique needs of each person by drawing on aspects and techniques from a number of different approaches.
-I am happy to introduce you to Mindfulness techniques and training during our work together.
+Please feel free to look at my website www.laurenceswain.com and don't hesitate to contact me by phone or email to discuss your situation.

-I firmly believe that by providing you with a safe, confidential and non-judgemental environment, we can work as a team, to begin to explore new pathways, consider new possibilities and help you develop new ways to manage your life more effectively.
+I firmly believe that by providing you with a safe, confidential and non-judgemental environment, we can work together to explore new possibilities, consider new perspectives and help you develop new ways to manage your life in a calmer and more contented way.

-My aim and goal as a therapist is to seek to understand your experience of life from your perspective and help you develop new techniques and ideas that you can then draw from, for the rest of your life.
+My aim and goal as a therapist is to seek to understand your experience of life from your perspective and help you develop new ideas and implement more positive habits that you can then draw from, for the rest of your life.
 The thought of making changes is often difficult and scary but very possible.
-In my personal and professional experience, we all develop bad habits, you can label or diagnose them as psychological disorders or mental health conditions, if you want! but that doesn't help anything or anyone, in reality.
-Habits/dysfunctional patterns of behaviour that have been hanging around for a long time are bound to be hard to break, however, once clearly identified and understood they can soon be sent packing, like the confronted bully that never bothers you again.
+In my personal and professional experience, we all develop bad habits, you can label or diagnose them as psychological disorders or mental health conditions, if you want! but that doesn't help anything or anyone.
+Habits/dysfunctional patterns of behaviour that have been hanging around for a long time become familiar and are bound to be hard to break, however, once clearly identified and understood they can be sent packing.

 Hi Laurence, I hope that you're enjoying the nice weather and had a good bank holiday?
 As promised I have written a few paragraphs to recommend your services.
 Please see below, I hope that this is useful! :)I have suffered with anxiety all of my life and have suffered from low moods and depression on and off since a teenager.
 Shortly after Christmas I felt again at an all time low.
 Over a long period of time I had isolated myself from friends, family and my partner and felt totally overwhelmed with negative thoughts.
 I had very low self esteem and performing everyday tasks felt like a battle and interacting with anyone felt incredibly difficult.
 I found the sessions I had with Laurence invaluable and would'nt hesitate in recommending his services.
 I found the practical support incredibly helpful to identify my negative thoughts and empowered to find different ways of thinking/acting.
 It was such a relief to have someone to confide in and I was really amazed at how much better I felt simply to get off my chest the thoughts and feelings I had been experiencing.
 Laurence was very easy to talk to and made me feel at ease immediately.
 Since completing the sessions I have signed up to achieve a Diploma at work (something that I would have found impossible previously).
 I have renewed relationships with friends and have been able to open up and be more authentic.
 I’m now going out and socialising and allowing myself to have fun.
 I am able to challenge my negative thoughts and override these where necessary.
 For the first time, in a long time, I am positive about myself and looking forward to the future.